 Knowledge Management System is a process and procedure for enabling Knowledge Management.
 It usually incorporates a search engine, data-mining facilities, and -since knowledge is primarily embodied in people -an expertise directory or location service (known as a Knowledge map).
 Content may include profiles of key people, industry trends, market surveys, descriptions of current and proposed projects or activities, solutions to past problems, and discussion group facilities.
 The term also implies the creation of a culture and information structure that promotes information sharing and innovation, and places considerable emphasis on learning and personal development.

-A Knowledge map may be either, or a combination of aspects of both, of the following:
+A Knowledge map may be either or a combination of both of the following:

 In the latter sense, it is a guide to, not a repository of, knowledge or expertise.
 A critical element is that those people whose details are incorporated must be traceable through keywords describing their area of expertise or subject knowledge.
 Sometimes referred to as an Expertise database or Expertise location service, it is often compiled with the aid of Expertise locator software.
 When properly compiled and maintained, it may be by far the most valuable of all Knowledge Management tools.
 It is often referred to by its more popular term; Yellow pages.